Financial Reporting Risk Management Policy

 - Decisions on the project outline are made after approval by the Company’s Board of Directors.

-- When making any additions, corrections, or amendments necessary to the project outline, such changes are to be confirmed by the Company’s Representative Director, subject to subsequent approval by the Company’s Board of Directors.
+- When making any additions, corrections, or amendments necessary to the project outline, such changes are to be confirmed by the Company’s CEO, subject to subsequent approval by the Company’s Board of Directors.

-- When revisions are made to related laws or changes occur in organizations that affect the summary document (including changes in the Company or other Group companies), or if minor additions, deletions, or corrections such as typographical errors, such changes are to be confirmed by the director in charge of Company management planning, subject to subsequent approval by the Company’s Board of Directors.
+- When revisions are made to related laws or changes occur in organizations that affect the summary document (including changes in the Company or other Group companies), or if minor additions, deletions, or corrections such as typographical errors, such changes are to be confirmed by the CFO, subject to subsequent approval by the Company’s Board of Directors.

 Article 9 Education and training